rachitest/Resume/rendercv_output/Rachit_Sabharwal_CV.md

 - Jan 2020 – May 2022
 - Houston, TX
+- Thesis — BioRec: A Biomedical Recommendation System for Academic Conferences and Journals
 - Certificate in Data Science

 ## University of Rochester, Bachelor of Science in Environmental Health